-At January 31, 2015, there were 2,992,500 stock options outstanding.
+At July, 2015, there were 2,992,500 stock options outstanding.
 Directors and officers hold 2,512,000 of the options and 480,500 are held by employees and consultants of the Company.
-At January 31, 2015, there were 889,705 outstanding warrants with expiry date of June 20, 2015.

 Trading volume

 The relatively low trading volume of the Company's shares reduces the liquidity of an investment in its shares.